LLM Reference

 The capability footprint is close: both models cover the core production surface.
 That makes context budget, benchmark fit, and provider maturity more important than a simple checklist.
 If your application depends on one integration detail, verify it against the provider route you plan to use, not just the base model listing.

-For cost, Llama 3.2 1B lists $0.1/1M input and $0.1/1M output tokens, while Phi 3.5 MoE Instruct lists $0.5/1M input and $0.5/1M output tokens on the cheapest tracked provider.
-A 70/30 input-output blend puts Llama 3.2 1B lower by about $0.4 per million blended tokens.
+For cost, Llama 3.2 1B lists $0.10/1M input and $0.10/1M output tokens on the cheapest tracked provider, while Phi 3.5 MoE Instruct lists $0.50/1M input and $0.50/1M output tokens on the cheapest tracked provider.
+A 70/30 input-output blend puts Llama 3.2 1B lower by about $0.40 per million blended tokens.
 Availability is 1 providers versus 1, so concentration risk also matters.

 Choose Llama 3.2 1B when provider fit and lower input-token cost are central to the workload.
 Choose Phi 3.5 MoE Instruct when provider fit are more important.
 For production, rerun your own prompts through the exact provider, region, and tool stack you plan to ship.
 This keeps the decision grounded in measurable tradeoffs instead of brand-level assumptions.
 It also helps separate model capability from provider packaging, which can change cost and latency.
-For teams standardizing a stack, that distinction is often the difference between a benchmark win and a reliable deployment.

 FAQ